gacetta/notes/JS - async.md

 4. **Open Request**
     The `XMLHttpRequest` method `open()` initializes a newly-created request

-        open(method, url, async, user, password)
+        XMLHttpRequest.open(method, url, async, user, password)

     `method` - the HTTP request method to use.  `GET`, `POST`, `PUT`, `DELETE`, etc.  **NOTE:** must be all caps

-    `url` - a string representing the URL to sent the request to
+    `url` - a string representing the URL of where to send the request

     `async` - An **optional** Boolean parameter, defaulting to `true`, indicating whether or not to perform the operation asynchronously.
 If this value is `false`, the `send()` method does not return until the response is received.
 If `true`, notification of a completed transaction is provided using event listeners.
 This must be `true` if the `multipart` attribute is `true`, or an exception will be thrown.